 MULTIPLE MYELOMA TREATMENT

 The treatment of multiple myeloma is discussed in a separate topic review.
-(See "Patient information: Multiple myeloma treatment (Beyond the Basics)".)
+(See "Patient education: Multiple myeloma treatment (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION